Init some git-based project:

 jj git remote add origin [email protected]:somewhere/something.git

 Then, create a new bookmark with the same name as your default branch.
-In my case, I use trunk
+In my case, I use trunk:

 jj b c trunk -r @-

-Finally, push trunk
+Finally, push trunk up to origin:

 jj git push --allow-new